kaushikpuka1998/Neustack/DECISIONS.md

 ---

-## Decision 2: In-Memory Store — ConcurrentHashMap + AtomicInteger over Plain HashMap
+## Decision 2: In-Memory Store — ConcurrentHashMap over Plain HashMap

 **Context:**
-The spec says no database is needed.
-I didn't us any Thread, in-memory data structure for carts, orders, and discount codes.
+The assignment required an in-memory solution without a database.
+Application data such as carts, orders, and discount codes are stored in memory.

 **Options Considered:**
-- **Option A — Plain `HashMap`:** Simplest to write.
-But REST APIs are served on a thread pool — concurrent checkout requests could corrupt shared state (e.g., two threads reading order count as 9 simultaneously, both triggering the 10th-order coupon).
-- **Option B — `ConcurrentHashMap` + `AtomicInteger` for counters:** Thread-safe without explicit locking.
-Atomic compare-and-swap operations on order count prevent double-trigger of the discount condition.
+- **Option A — Plain HashMap: Simple implementation, but not safe for concurrent access in a multi-threaded Spring Boot application.
+- **Option B — `ConcurrentHashMap`: Provides thread-safe access to shared in-memory data structures without requiring explicit synchronization.
 - **Option C — Embedded H2 database:** Persistent and transactional, but the spec explicitly says in-memory is fine and a database is not needed.
 Overkill for an assignment.

 **Choice:** Option B

+**Why:**
+Used  `ConcurrentHashMap` to safely manage shared application state in memory.
+Since the application serves requests concurrently, ConcurrentHashMap helps prevent data corruption while keeping the implementation lightweight and aligned with the assignment requirements.

 ---